 Acid reflux happens due to improper functioning of the LES, but it can flare up due to a number of factors, including these common acid reflux triggers:

 Additionally, acid reflux can be triggered after a large meal, lying down after eating, or even wearing clothing that’s too tight.
-While it can onset any time of day, many experience worsened acid reflux acid reflux at night.
+While it can onset any time of day, many experience worsened acid reflux at night.

 If you’ve ever been awakened by a burning sensation or choking in your sleep, chances are, you’re dealing with nighttime acid reflux.
 For many, acid reflux symptoms intensify at night, specifically during sleep, because you’re lying down.
 Here’s why: